Apple iPhone XR full review

 The iPhone XR is one of three new models released by Apple for 2018-2019.
 It arrives alongside the iPhone XS and XS Max, but while the XR doesn't quite match the specifications of its exalted brethren, this is offset by a cheaper cost.

 Apple also kept the iPhone 7 in its lineup, giving the older model a price cut to make it more tempting for potential buyers.
 But which is the better option if you want to save money on a new iPhone?
 We compare the iPhone 7 and iPhone XR to find out.
-We also look at the iPhone 7 versus the iPhone XS in a separate article.
+We also look at the iPhone 7 vs the iPhone XS in a separate article.
 We review the iPhone XR here.